heathhenley/heathhenley.github.io/content/posts/notes-from-cryptopals-challenges.md

  encrypted with ECB, but
   never actually really understood why it happened or implemented a crack like this, so it was pretty cool to see it in action.

+## Set 3 - Block and Stream Crypto

+In progress...
+I've completed 21, 22, and 23 so far from this set - all the challenges introducing the 32 bit version of the Mersenne Twister PRNG.

+### What I learned
+I jumped ahead to learn more about Mersenne Twister and how it works because it was relevant to another challenge I was trying to solve.
+I wrote up more detailed notes about it in [this post](https://heathhenley.github.io/posts/python-random-module-random-notes/).
+In short, I learned about how the Mersenne Twister works, how it's seeded in Python specifically, how to clone it and crack, etc.